gizzmo123456/gitGif/README.md

 #GitGifs

-Compiles all comits of an image into a nice little gif :D
+Compiles all commits of an image into a nice little gif :D